Vote clears Senegal opposition figures for presidential run

 Some observers see President Sall's decision to enter talks with supporters of Khalifa Sall and Wade as a bid to split the opposition.

-The case of Sonko haunted Saturday's parliamentary debate, with the presidential camp quitting the chamber when one deputy called for Sonko to benefit from the new measure.
+During Saturday's parliamentary debate, the presidential camp quit the chamber when one deputy called for Sonko to benefit from the new measure.

 Bakary Diedhiou denounced the proposed law as "cynical", as it was designed to eliminate a candidate who represented great hope for many people.

-The presidential camp has left Macky Sall free to nominate a candidate for his own succession and that decision is expected next week.
+The presidential camp has left Macky Sall free to nominate a candidate for his own succession and that decision is expected some time after he meets with several hopefuls on Thursday.

 © 2023 AFP